tadhgboyle/tab/README.md

 ### Todo:
 *High to Low sort*
-- Fix quantities in item sidebar (only works if they change quantity first and then click box)
 - Allow returning items (negative quantity?)
 - Allow undoing/returning entire order
-- Allow converting a camper to a staff role.
 - Allow user to change light/dark mode?
 - Add tax.
 Make configurable + PST on a per item basis.
 - Add tags to products + be able to search by tags.